92green/enty/packages/enty-docs/src/content/guides/entity-flow.md

 group: Resources
 ---

-1. **RequestHoc.onRequest triggered**
+1. **RequestHoc.request triggered**
-The Enty data flow begins when a RequestHoc's onRequest is called.
+The Enty data flow begins when a RequestHoc's request is called.
 This either happens automatically based on `config.auto` or as the result of user interaction.

 2. **Data Request**